 3D printing for jewellery design is a fast-growing field and one that is creative, demanding and extremely rewarding.
 Learning 3D modelling gives you the opportunity to learn in-demand skills in the industry and print your own designs – so how can you get started?
 BAJ tutor and CAD expert Jack Meyer answers our questions, including on the future of 3D printed jewellery, choosing the right software, and why bespoke jewellers in particular could find 3D modelling a useful skill. . . . #3dprinting #3dprintedjewellery #cad #cadjewellery #cadjewellerydesign #bajtutors #3design #jewellery #jewelry #jewellerydesign #baj #jewellerymaker

-Learn to model and render jewellery designs in 3D CAD with 3Design Atelier and gain confidence in producing objects that can be brought to life through 3D printing or jewellery casting.
+On this 3Design CAD for Jewellery course you will learn to model and render jewellery designs in 3D with 3Design Atelier, gaining confidence in producing objects that can be brought to life through 3D printing or jewellery casting.

-Led by Jack Meyer, one of BAJ’s CAD experts, our 3Design CAD for Beginners (Online) course is ideal for current or aspiring jewellery designers who need to rework their fine CAD jewellery designs on a regular basis, and will teach them how to use 3Design’s powerful parametric modelling tools to quickly make dramatic changes to existing models.
+Led by BAJ’s CAD experts, our 3Design CAD for Jewellery: Beginner course is ideal for current or aspiring jewellery designers who need to rework their fine CAD jewellery designs on a regular basis, and will teach them how to use 3Design’s powerful parametric modelling tools to quickly make dramatic changes to existing models.